projectacrn/acrn-hypervisor/README.rst

    <img src="doc/images/ACRN_Logo_PrimaryLockup_COLOR-300x300-1.png"
    height="175px" align="right">

+**NOTE: You're currently NOT on master branch.**

+**This branch is a staging branch to support ACRN multi-architecture development.
+Initial multi-architecture changes are first merged here, then to master branch after reaching certain milestone.**

 The open source project ACRN defines a device hypervisor reference stack and an architecture for running multiple software subsystems, managed securely, on a consolidated system by means of a virtual machine